super-kjil/Curl-Xer/README.md

-# Domina Checker - Laravel Application
+# CurlX - Laravel Application

 A modern, high-performance domain and URL checking application built with Laravel 11, Inertia.js, and React.
-This application allows users to check multiple URLs for accessibility, response times, and DNS configurations with advanced caching and performance optimizations.
+This application features comprehensive user management, role-based permissions, and advanced domain checking capabilities with intelligent caching and performance optimizations.

 ## 🚀 Features